 Besides the brands, the tour will take you through the history of beer in South Africa and the impact is has had culturally, socially and economically.

-5. Rise to the Top of Africa at the Carlton Centre
+5. Top of Africa at the Carlton Centre

-Once upon a time it was a home to the prestigious Carlton hotel which had a guest list that included Mick Jagger and Margaret Thatcher (though probably not in the same room at the same time – I’m not here to start rumours).
+Once upon a time, it was home to the prestigious Carlton Hotel which had a guest list that included Mick Jagger and Margaret Thatcher (though probably not in the same room at the same time – I’m not here to start rumours).
 Sadly, the hotel closed during the turbulence in the 1990s and hasn’t been re-opened since.
 Strikes me as a great investment opportunity if you have the cash.

 How to do it: You have to buy a ticket to access the viewing level but it’s only 15 rand per person.
-The platform is open daily but only during the day time so get there before 6pm (earlier at the weekend).
-Find out more here.
+The platform is open daily but only during the daytime so get there before 6 pm (earlier at the weekend).

 Did you know that Gandhi worked in Johannesburg as a lawyer?
 In fact, it was a train journey to Pretoria, when Gandhi was asked to move into a lower class carriage because of his skin colour, that sparked his interest in fighting for political injustice.

 More theme park than one of the historical Johannesburg attractions, Gold Reef City is loosely based on the area’s gold rush past.
-It is one of the most fun things to do in Johannesburg, especially if you don’t want history overload or want to explore the city’s past beyond Apartheid.
+It is one of the most fun activities in the city, especially if you don’t want history overload or want to explore the city’s past beyond Apartheid.

 How to do it: Gold Reef City is only open for half of the week from Wednesday to Sunday.

-Tip: It is on the hop on hop off Johannesburg bus route and is just across the road from the Apartheid museum.
-Plan it right and you can combine both of these activities Johannesburg into one morning or afternoon.
+Tip: It is on the hop-on hop-off Johannesburg bus route and is just across the road from the Apartheid Museum.
+Plan it right and you can combine both of these activities into one morning or afternoon.